FAQ’s

 The choice of centre location on the application form is for the benefit of those returning students who may wish to be in same centre, that they are familiar with from their previous courses.
 This also applies to those whose brothers or sisters might have attended the Coláiste in the past and who wish to return to the same centre that their siblings would have been familiar with in the past.

-• Coláiste Chamuis (Ros a’Mhíl Teálta) 40.5km from Galway city, is the largest centre based at purpose-built facilities provided by the Coláiste (240-260 students).
+- Coláiste Chamuis (Teálta na hÓige) 40.5km from Galway city, is the largest centre based at purpose-built facilities provided by the Coláiste (240-260 students).

 Coláiste Chamuis caters for all age groups, in secondary school, on all our courses.
-Cúrsa A1 and A2 are two week courses, and Cúrsa B and C are three week courses.
+Cúrsa A1 and A2 are two-week courses, Cúrsa B & C are three-week courses and Cúrsa D is a week-long course tailored to 5th and 6th class Primary school pupils.

 Parents are welcome to visit their children twice during the course – on the second and third Sunday.
 The student can be collected at the college only from 11.00a.m. on the visiting day.
 The student must return to the college again by 6p.m.